underscoreio/shapeless-guide/src/pages/nat/random.md

 In this section we will create a simple `Random` type class to generate random values of user-defined ADTs.
-We will show how `Length` and `Nat` form a crucial part of the implementation:
+We will show how `Length` and `Nat` form a crucial part of the implementation.
+As usual we start with
+the definition of the type class itself:

 ```tut:book:invisible
 // Ensure we always get the same output: